-- Sub-contractor provided Fire Watch must be present during and for at least 30 minutes after hot work, and during any coffee or lunch breaks. - Fire Watch is to be supplied with suitable extinguishers, or charged small hose. - Fire Watch is trained in the use of this equipment and in sounding alarm.
+- Subcontractor provided Fire Watch must be present during and for at least 30 minutes after hot work, and during any coffee breaks or lunch. - o Fire Watch is to be supplied with suitable extinguishers or charged small hose. - Fire Watch is trained in the use of this equipment and in sounding alarm.

-Should other precautions fail, trained personnel will be needed with fire fighting equipment to extinguish any fires which start.
+Should other precautions fail, trained personnel will be needed with firefighting equipment to extinguish any fires which start.
 Personnel and equipment must be readily available before the permit is issued.

-- Fire Watch Personnel may not do other jobs which detract from their primary responsibility. - Fire Watch Personnel must be trained to use fire extinguishing media provided. - Fire Watch Personnel must be aware of how to report emergencies, and trained in emergency evacuation procedures. - o Fire Watch Personnel must be identified and their qualifications verified, before permits are issued.
+- o Fire Watch Personnel may not do other jobs which detract from their primary responsibility. - o Fire Watch Personnel must be trained to use fire extinguishing media provided. - o Fire Watch Personnel must be aware of how to report emergencies and trained in emergency evacuation procedures. - o Fire Watch Personnel must be identified and their qualifications verified before permits are issued.